Summary so far

 - Even those set aside by ordination hold the same spiritual rank as all other baptized members.

-- Ordination for ministry is a call from within the whole body of the baptized for leaders to guide the community into becoming more fully an embodiment of the Kingdom of God.
+- Ordination for ministry is recognition and empowerment by the whole body of the baptized of leaders to guide the community into becoming more fully the Body of Christ in the world

 Baptism and The Eucharist